ipfs-inactive/examples/examples/websites/README.md

 Now, you can test that it worked by viewing: `http://localhost:8080/ipns/<your peer id>`.
 And also try the same link on the public gateway.
-Once you're convinced that works, lets again hide the hash.
+Once you're convinced that works, let's again hide the hash.
 Change your DNS TXT record to `dnslink=/ipns/<your peer id>`, wait for that record to propagate, and then try accessing `http://localhost:8080/ipns/your.domain`.

 At this point, you have a website on ipfs/ipns, and you may be wondering how